 Top 10 Countries with the Most Capitalist Economies - 2018 Fraser Institute:

 - New Zealand

 - United States

-Is America capitalist?
-The United States is referred to as a mixed market economy, meaning that it has characteristics of capitalism and socialism.
-The United States is a capitalist society where means of production are based on private ownership and operation for profit.
-The United States is not a totally capitalist society, however, because the economy has regulations, taxation, and some subsidization.
-The U.S. government has always had some role in the economy, but the economy was closer to a truly free market during some periods.
-The government has at least some partial control over education, roads, health care, and postal deliveries and provides subsidies to oil companies, financial companies, and agricultural producers.
+In the United States, the means of production (such as manufacturers or importers) are privately owned and operated for profit.
+This is a clearly capitalist approach.
+However, because the economy has regulations, taxation, and some subsidization, the United States is not a purely capitalist society.
+The government has at least partial control over education, roads, health care, and postal deliveries.
+It also provides subsidies to sectors including oil companies, financial companies, and agricultural producers.
 Additionally, private businesses must register with government agencies, and certain types of companies need government-approved licenses.

-Is Russia capitalist?
-Some state that Russia is a state capitalist society and others state that Russia is a "mixed market" economy.
-State capitalism is an economic system in which the state undertakes for-profit economic activity, and the means of production are state-owned enterprises.
-The state controls approximately 55% of Russia's economy, and the government directly employs 20 million workers (28% of the workforce).
+It's arguably borderline.
+While many people equate Russia with socialism, the economic truth is a bit more complex.
+Some experts suggest that Russia is a "state capitalist" economy, but others maintain that Russia is a "mixed market" economy.
+State capitalism is an economic system in which the government, or state, undertakes for-profit economic activity, and the means of production are state-owned enterprises.
+The state controls approximately 55% of Russia's economy, and directly employs 20 million workers (28% of the workforce).
 Additionally, the existence of oligarchs in Russia makes the country non-capitalist.

-Is Japan capitalist?
-Japan is a capitalist country in the form of collective capitalism.
+Yes, but in an altered form.
+Japan is a capitalist country in the form of "collective capitalism".
 In Japan's collective capitalist system, workers are usually compensated with job security, pensions, and social protection by their employers in return for loyalty and hard work.
-Collective capitalism focuses on long-term relationships, such as companies owning shares in other companies, resulting in cooperation between companies since they are interested in each other's performances.
+Collective capitalism focuses on long-term relationships, such as companies owning shares in other companies, resulting in cooperation between companies because they are invested in one other's prosperity.